zixingjiang/zixingjiang.github.io/_projects/project_50_control.md

 ![usv](image/USV.png)

-An unavoidable problem in this system is **how to safely land the UAV on the USV**.
+In such a UAV-USV collaborative system, an unavoidable problem is **how to safely land the UAV on the USV**.
+The solution proposed by Advancedd Marine Robotics Group is to use an onboard manipulator to assist the UAV in landing.

 ## Problem statement